 9. Even Weight Distribution When Loading

 If you’ve ever loaded a camper or trailer, you know that weight distribution is key to towing safely.
 An uneven load can cause the trailer to swing from side to side, making it difficult to control on the road.
 It can also put stress on the trailer hitch and tow vehicle, leading to problems down the road.
-You all have seen those trucks and campers before out on the road that look like they are totally sagging at the hitch right?
+You all have seen those trucks and campers before out on the road that looks like they are totally sagging at the hitch right?
 Not properly loaded!

 Even weight distribution is especially important when loading heavier items into your camper.
 Make sure you know what your trailer weight is unloaded, and also what the weight is of the loaded trailer.
 By taking the time to distribute the weight evenly, you’ll be able to enjoy your camping trip without any worries.
 Trust us, it’s worth the extra effort!